Setting up Kerberos authentication for PostgreSQL DB instances

 Step 4: Create and configure users

-To create users in an AWS Directory Service directory, you must be connected to a Windows-based Amazon EC2 instance.
-Also, this EC2 instance must be a member of the AWS Directory Service directory.
+To create users in an AWS Directory Service directory, you must be connected to a Windows-based Amazon EC2 instance that's a member of the AWS Directory Service directory.
 At the same time, you must be logged in as a user that has privileges to create users.
 For more information, see Create a user in the AWS Directory Service Administration Guide.

 Step 5: Enable cross-VPC traffic between the directory and the DB instance